 Naomi’s mother did her best to support her daughter with food, clothes, and materials to attend school, but things were not easy.
 By the time Naomi reached secondary school, where families have to raise school fees on top of the other essentials, Naomi feared her education would be over.
 It was then that CAMFED stepped in with the necessary financial and psycho-social support to allow Naomi to complete her education.

 “School is important and when you educate [children], everything will change.”

-After school, Naomi joined the pan-African CAMFED alumnae association, CAMA.
+After school, Naomi joined the CAMFED Association (CAMA); the pan-African network of women leaders educated with CAMFED support.
 Soon after, she began training to become a Learner Guide.
-These young women volunteer in schools to deliver a contextually relevant, life-skills curriculum that teaches self-esteem, resilience, problem-solving and other qualities.
+These young women volunteer in schools to deliver a contextually relevant life skills and wellbeing curriculum that teaches self-esteem, resilience, problem-solving and other qualities.
 Acting as role models, they are uniquely placed to protect children, particularly girls, in their communities from dropping out of school and entering into early marriage and child-bearing.

 “I guide pupils socially and academically and sensitize them about early marriage and STIs.
 I teach about early marriage so that the girls can be aware, because there are many problems.”

 In Zambia, an average of 31% of girls are married by the age of 18, but in marginalized, rural communities the incidence of child marriage is higher.
 Fuelled by poverty, early marriage can be viewed as a potential means of achieving financial security.
 Instead, it exposes a girl to the perils of physical violence, HIV/AIDS, and serious complications during pregnancy and childbirth.
 It locks down her future and perpetuates the cycle of poverty.